-Corporate governance means or can be defined as an internal system guiding a company to take decisions that are fair and ethical for all its stakeholders, while working to generate profit.
+Corporate governance means or can be defined as an internal system guiding a company to make decisions that are fair and ethical for all its stakeholders while working to generate profit.

-It is usually realised with a framework of processes, rules and guidelines.
+It is usually realized with a framework of processes, rules, and guidelines.
 Depending on the country, it could be regulated by governing agencies too, making certain practices legally-enforceable.

-Corporate governance serves to define the rights, roles and responsibilities of an organisation’s stakeholders, from its promoters and employees to its external shareholders.
+Corporate governance serves to define the rights, roles, and responsibilities of an organization’s stakeholders, from its promoters and employees to its external shareholders.

 The conflict leading to lapses in corporate governance arises because of two different stakeholders in a company — principal and agent.
 The steering group, that is the top management, is the agent responsible for taking the company forward and for its day to day activities to achieve its objectives.
 The principal refers to the different kinds of stakeholders of the company who stand to gain or lose from such activities.